johnridesabike/johnridesabike.github.io/content/software/coronate/index.md

 ## 🔧 Setup

-Coronate is built on top of the [React](https://reactjs.org/) web technology, so you can run a copy of it right in your browser, no installation required.
+Coronate is built in the language [Reason](https://reasonml.github.io) with the [React](https://reactjs.org/) library, so you can run a copy of it right in your browser, no installation required.

 You can also download the standalone version.
 It is literally the same code as the web version, except it’s wrapped in [Electron](https://electronjs.org/).
+The main reason to use the standalone version is it separates your data from a specific browser.

 ## ♟ How to use it

-Tournaments use the Swiss-style system.
+Coronate tournaments use the Swiss-style system.
 For the unfamiliar, [my article on running your first chess tournament](http://programminglibrarian.org/articles/your-library%E2%80%99s-first-chess-tournament-opening-endgame) can explain how the logistics work.
 While understanding those is helpful, Coronate should effortlessly manage the nitty-gritty for you.

 ### Rounds